 - Water gathering and storage: Luckily today we don’t have to haul water, but we do need to store water for emergencies.
 I wrote about storing water a few days ago.
 Please don’t stand in line waiting for water bottles from your city if the water becomes contaminated.
 Not fun.

-- Comment from Bryce: Two other skills I think you should mention are sharpening a knife for the job at hand and rope skills wether or not it is a simple splice or a knot that is easy to untie after it is used.
+- Comment from Bryce: Two other skills I think you should mention are sharpening a knife for the job at hand and rope skills, whether or not it is a simple splice or a knot that is easy to untie after it is used.

 - Comment from JB: Weaving!!
 I love her reminder.

-May you think of your own family pioneer skills that you can bring back to life and to maybe you can teach some pioneer skills to your neighbors, family, and friends.
-May God bless you to continue to be prepared for the unexpected.
+May you think of your own family pioneer skills that you can bring back to life, and maybe you can teach some pioneer skills to your neighbors, family, and friends.
+May God Bless this world, Linda